delashu/delashu.github.io/bigdat/number_theory.md

 ### Sub-Problem 1
 **Objective**: *Write a function to generate an arbitrarily large expansion of a mathematical expression like π.*
 I used the [sympy library](https://docs.sympy.org/latest/index.html) to compute mathematical expressions such as π and e.
 In our problem, we are interested in finding the decimal expansion of 17π.
-I thus allowed for the user to input a multiplier of expressions such as e and π.
+I thus allow for the user to input a multiplier (such as 17) to expressions such as e and π.
 Below is the function:

 ```python